-(CNN) -- FBI agents on Friday morning arrested a 62-year-old man who, they say, tried to extort Paula Deen by threatening to divulge "true and damning" information about the embattled celebrity chef -- unless he was paid to keep quiet.
+A Georgia man accused of trying to extort Paula Deen by threatening to divulge "true and damning" information about the embattled celebrity chef appeared in federal court Tuesday and pleaded not guilty.

-That coastal Georgia city is also where Deen built her business and brand into what many consider the folksy face of Southern cooking.
+Savannah is where Deen built her business and brand into what many consider the folksy face of Southern cooking.

-But she's been on her heels in recent weeks after admitting, in a deposition related to a lawsuit brought by a former employee, that she's used the "N word" in the past.
+But she's been on her heels after admitting, in a deposition related to a lawsuit brought by a former employee, that she's used the "N-word" in the past.

-Lisa Jackson alleged Deen and her brother Bubba Hier committed numerous acts of violence, discrimination and racism that resulted in the end of her five-year employment at The Lady and Sons and Uncle Bubba's Oyster House, two Savannah restaurants run by Deen and her family.
+Former employee Lisa Jackson alleged that Deen and her brother Bubba Hier committed numerous acts of violence, discrimination and racism that resulted in the end of her five-year employment at The Lady and Sons, and Uncle Bubba's Oyster House, two Savannah restaurants run by Deen and her family.

 In the media firestorm that followed, Deen lost at least nine lucrative endorsements and her Food Network cooking show, while the publication of her eagerly anticipated cookbook was canceled.

-According to a criminal complaint, he interjected himself on June 24, five days after details of Deen's deposition became public.
+According to a criminal complaint, Paculis interjected himself on June 24, five days after details of Deen's deposition became public.

 "The statements are true and damning enough that the case for Jackson will be won on it's merit alone," Paculis wrote, according to the FBI.
 "As always ... there is a price for such confirmation.